syncfusion/blazor-docs/src/charts/chart/axis-customization.md

 ## Title

-You can add a title to the axis using [`Title`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.AxisModel.html#Syncfusion_Blazor_Charts_AxisModel_Title) property to provide quick information to the user about the data plotted in the axis.
-Title text can be customized using [`TitleStyle`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.AxisModel.html#Syncfusion_Blazor_Charts_AxisModel_TitleStyle) property of the axis.
+A title can be added to the axis using [`Title`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartCommonAxis.html#Syncfusion_Blazor_Charts_ChartCommonAxis_Title) property to provide quick information to the user about the data plotted in the axis.
+Title text can be customized using [`TitleStyle`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartCommonAxis.html#Syncfusion_Blazor_Charts_ChartCommonAxis_TitleStyle) property of the axis.

 {% aspTab template="chart/axis/category/title", sourceFiles="title.razor" %}